MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 ![Belt Drive](/images/belt_drive.png "A Typical Belt Drive")

 Belt Drives are extremely inexpensive, lightweight, and their cost is not dependent on the length you want to actuate.
-Very cheap ones do have a tiny amount of give under load and they may stretch a little over time, but not over the course of a single job and not if you buy from a reputable source.
+Very cheap ones do have a tiny amount of give under load and they may stretch a little over time, but not over the course of a single job.

 Some designs feature a fixed motor with a moving belt that shuttles a linear stage back and forth.
 This can lead to belt flapping or bouncing unless you find a way to dampen belt vibrations.